wkumari/draft-vandergaast-edns-client-subnet/README.md

    tailored response cannot be determined, and what the implications would be over the life of the TTL.

-   If the Authoritative Nameserver operator configures a more specific (longer prefix length) Tailored Response within a configured less
+   Authoritative Nameservers might have situations where one Tailored Response is appropriate for a relatively broad address range, such as